macros4outlook/quotefixmacro/README.md

 ### Auto conversion to plain format

 By setting `CONVERT_TO_PLAIN` to `True`, HTML mails are automatically converted to text mails.

+If this is not configured, on has to configure Outlook differently:

+Tools > Options > Mail Format

+* Message format: Plain Text
+* Note: this is not necessary, if `CONVERT_TO_PLAIN` is set to `True`.

+### Read all email as text

+QuoteFixMacro requires plain text to work.
+One can either read all emails as plain text from the beginning or set `CONVERT_TO_PLAIN` is set to `True`.
+In case all texts should be read as plain text, see Microsoft [KB 831607](https://support.microsoft.com/en-us/office/change-the-message-format-to-html-rich-text-format-or-plain-text-338a389d-11da-47fe-b693-cf41f792fefa?ui=en-us&rs=en-us&ad=us) for an explanation how to turn on this feature.
+For Outlook 2010 and later (also described at ["Read email messages in plain text"](https://support.microsoft.com/en-us/office/read-email-messages-in-plain-text-16dfe54a-fadc-4261-b2ce-19ad072ed7e3?ui=en-US&rs=en-US&ad=US)): File > Options > Security Center > Options for the Security Center > E-Mail Security > "Read as Plain Text" > `[X]` Read all standard mail in plain text, `[X]` Read all digitally signed mail in plain text".

 ### Condense Headers